 Internet and Network Usage Policy

-The University is not responsible for illegal, unacceptable or unethical use of the information technology environment, including computer and computer networks or electronic communication system.
+The University is not responsible for illegal, unacceptable, or unethical use of the information technology environment, including computer and computer networks or electronic communication systems.

 University Access and Disclosure

 Authorized access to data or information entails both privilege and responsibility, not only for the User but also for the University.
 While the University will treat information stored on its equipment as confidential, the University cannot guarantee the confidentiality of stored data.
 Users should be aware that use of one of the data networks, such as the Internet and electronic mail and messages, will not necessarily remain confidential from third parties outside the University in transit or on the destination computer system, as those data networks are configured to permit fairly easy access to transmissions.
 However, there is no expectation of privacy or confidentiality for documents and messages stored on University-owned equipment.
 Additionally, email and data stored on Friends University’s network of computers may be accessed by the University for the following purposes:

 - investigate reports of violation of this policy or local, state, or federal law;